lovelysusy924/sinatra-fwitter-3-databases-pc-jastor-120215/README.md

 ## Instructions

 ### Setup
-Fork and clone this repository to get started.
+Fork and clone this repository to get started!

 ### Updating Our Gemfile
-First, we'll add some gems to our Gemfile that we'll need to setup our database. `activerecord` and `sinatra-activerecord` will setup our ActiveRecord magic for us, `rake` will help us easily create migration files for setting up our tables.
+First, we'll add some gems to our Gemfile that we'll need to setup our database:  `activerecord` and `sinatra-activerecord` will setup our ActiveRecord magic for us, `rake` will help us easily create migration files for setting up our tables.
 We'll also be using `sqlite3` as our flavor of SQL in development.

 ```ruby
 source "https://rubygems.org"